ClaireHzl/Projet_Squat/README.md

 This code allows to get an auditory and vibrotactile feedback on a squat workout.
 It has been specifically thought to be used by visually impaired people, but it could be used by anyone.

+## Repository Description

+This repository is built as follow :
+- 1 folder for the algorithm with 1 camera
+- 1 folder for the algorithm with 2 cameras
+- 1 folder for the Arduino codes
+The version that we will develop later one is the one with 1 camera, as it's more accessible for a visual impaired person to set-up autonomously.

 ## Material

 ### Physical Material